neuropoly/totalspineseg/scripts/active_learning/README.md

 At this step TotalSpineSeg was retrained with the ground truth generated in the last section.
 The purpose of this step is to run TotalSpineSeg on:
 - the training images to improve slight imperfections in the ground truths
 - new images to incorporate more contrasts in the training
+> And manually correct wrong predictions

 ### Generating ground truth for new contrasts (T1w, MT-on, MT-off, T2star)

-Thanks to the new nnUNetTrainerDAext (available under totalspineseg/trainer/nnUNetTrainerDAExt.py), TotalSpineSeg demonstrated strong performance in semantically segmenting structures (spinal cord, canal, vertebrae, discs) on contrasts that were unseen during initial training.
+Thanks to the new nnUNetTrainerDAext (available under in the [AugLab repository](https://github.com/neuropoly/AugLab/blob/main/auglab/trainers/nnUNetTrainerDAExt.py)), TotalSpineSeg demonstrated strong performance in semantically segmenting structures (spinal cord, canal, vertebrae, discs) on contrasts that were unseen during initial training.
 However, since the training data mainly included sacral scans (due to the availability of manual segmentations), the model showed limitations in accurately detecting cervical landmarks, reducing its direct applicability.
 To overcome this limitation and generate reliable ground truths on new contrasts, we adopted the already implemented `localizer-based strategy` (see README).

 Because the `spinegeneric` and `whole-spine` datasets contain multiple contrasts acquired during the same session, we could leverage the fact that these contrasts are generally well aligned: